Brad Johnson (actor, born 1959)

-Brad William Johnson (October 24, 1959 – February 18, 2022) was an American actor, model, real estate agent, and Marlboro Man.
+Brad William Johnson (October 24, 1959 – February 18, 2022) was an American actor and former Marlboro Man, best known for his roles in films and television series during the late 1980s and 1990s.
+He gained prominence for his performances in Westerns and action-adventure films.

 Biography

+Early life

 Johnson was born in Tucson, Arizona, the son of Grove and Virginia Johnson.
-The family moved to Grants Pass, Oregon, and later, Dallas, Texas, where Brad graduated high school in 1977.
+The family moved to Grants Pass, Oregon, and later, Dallas, Texas, where Johnson graduated high school in 1977.
 After competing in rodeos as a youth, he began his professional rodeo career in 1984 and was discovered by a movie scout looking for cowboys to star in a beer commercial.
 This led to his stint as the Marlboro Man and modeling gigs for Calvin Klein before he started acting.
 His first role was in a 1986 episode of the CBS soap opera Dallas.

-His first film credit was in the low-budget biker film Nam Angels (1989), and shortly after he had his first co-starring role, in Steven Spielberg's 1989 film Always.
-Other films included Flight of the Intruder, Philadelphia Experiment II, The Birds II: Land's End, Copperhead and Supergator.
-He played Rayford Steele in the Left Behind film series and played Dr. Dominick O'Malley on Melrose Place.

-His work as an actor and as a Marlboro Man — one of a succession used by the brand — brought Johnson and his wife, Laurie, to California.
-They eventually moved their family to a ranch in New Mexico and the Colorado mountains before settling in North Texas.